-To avoid NEM 3, an Interconnection application must be submitted for your project prior to 5/28/22.
+To avoid NEM 3, an Interconnection application must be submitted for your project prior to the December 2022 deadline.

 The Interconnection Application is a written notice to PG&E of plans to construct, install and operate your system.
 After the utility receives the required documentation, the application is reviewed for approval.
 Some of the key items that must be completed and included in the application are: